greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/recruiting-ssot_1_1.md

 ---
-title: "Talent Acquisition SSOT"
+title: Talent Acquisition SSOT
-description: "The GitLab Talent Acquisition SSOT will be used by Finance for forecasting and Talent Acquisition for hiring.
-Find more information here!"
+description: The GitLab Talent Acquisition SSOT will be used by Finance for forecasting and Talent Acquisition for hiring.
+Find more information here!
 status: active
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/recruiting-ssot_1_1/
+linkTitle: Talent Acquisition SSOT
+type: docs
 ---

 ## Attributes